seanpierce/api.mississippirecords.net/README.md

 ### TODOs

 * ~~Create and enable CORS midleware~~
-* Establish Pilot subdomain
+* ~~Establish Pilot subdomain~~
-* Deploy API as a proof-of-concept
+* ~~Deploy API as a proof-of-concept~~
+* Create email queue - although not necessary due to the small amount of trafic, it's a good practice and will come in useful when scaling

 ---